numixproject/numix-core/HARDCODED.md

 For example, take the **Format Junkie** application.
 Currently ```formatjunkie.desktop``` has the icon line ```Icon=/opt/extras.ubuntu.com/formatjunkie/pixmap/fjt.png``` but there's a numix icon for it called ```fjt.svg```.
 Using your text editor of choice simple replace ```/opt/extras.ubuntu.com/formatjunkie/pixmap/fjt.png``` with ```fjt``` and the change will be made.

-Obviously this is just a temporary solution and to fix the problem for good upstream issues need to be filed for all these hardcoded icons.
-To see the upstream report for an icon just click on the link in the icons name below.
+Obviously this is just a temporary solution and to fix the problem for good upstream issues need to be filed for all these hard coded icons.
+To see the upstream report for an icon just click on the link in the icon's name below.
 No link?
 Then file that upstream now!
 Are we missing any reports?
 [File that issue with us!](https://github.com/numixproject/numix-icon-theme-circle/issues/new)

 | Application Name | Current Icon Location | Numix Icon Name |
 | :---------------: | :---------------: | :---------------:|]